jocoder22/Users-Logs-Analysis/README.md

  #### VIEW code400:
-  This creates temporary table to select only the subset from view table logview records of error requests  per day
+  This creates the view to select only the subset from view table logview records of error requests  per day

  `cur.execute("create view code400 as select code, day, views from logview group by views, day, code having code != '200';")`